 Pablo Picaso - Bull plates from 1945

-The famous study of Bull by Pablo Picasso, represents the master class in abstract art.
+The famous study of Bull by Pablo Picasso represents the master class in abstract art.
 Picasso revived the whole history of art with the many references within this work.
 In 11 plates of lithographs, Picasso went from the prehistoric cave drawings, across the Dürer‘s study of Rhinoceros and visual expressionism to cubism and finally, to modern abstract painting.
-The final, eleventh plate, depicts bull in reduced linear abstract manner.
+The final, eleventh plate, depicts bull in a reduced linear abstract manner.

 Featured images: Pablo Picasso – Bull, plates I to XI, 1945; Pablo Picasso – Bull, plate I, 1945; Pablo Picasso – Bull, plate IV, 1945; Pablo Picasso – Bull, plate V, 1945; Pablo Picasso – Bull, plate VII, 1945

 Damien Hirst - Away from the Flock from 1994

 In the nineties, a controversial British conceptual artist Damien Hirst created a series of so-called “pickled animals”.
 These are large scale installations of various animals, immersed in formaldehyde.
 The series is considered controversial and it has raised many questions of ethical treatment of animals within the world of art.
 With the three version of the sculpture Away from the Flock, Hirst reflects the subjects of life and death.
 The artist addresses the tragic fate of all human attempts to preserve the life and living things, which end in destruction and desolation.